-We are aware of only one other paper, Malueg (1992), that studies the coordinated effects of PCO.
-His paper differs from ours in at least three important ways.
+We are aware of only one other article, Malueg (1992), that studies the coordinated effects of PCO.
+His work differs from ours in at least three important ways.
 First, Malueg considers a repeated Cournot game and finds that in general, PCO has an ambiguous effect on collusion.
 The ambiguity arises because in the Cournot model, PCO has two conflicting effects.
-On the one hand, PCO imply that firms internalize part of the losses that they inflict on rivals when they deviate.
-On the other hand, PCO also soften product market competition following a breakdown of the collusive scheme and hence strengthen the incentives of firms to deviate.
-We believe that in practice, the first effect is likely to dominate the second effect, otherwise firms would have no incentive to invest in rivals.
+On the one hand, PCO implies that firms internalize part of the losses that they inflict on rivals when they deviate.
+On the other hand, PCO also softens product market competition following a breakdown of the collusive scheme and hence strengthens the incentives of firms to deviate.
+We believe that in practice, the first effect is likely to dominate the second, otherwise firms would have no incentive to invest in rivals.
 The Bertrand framework that we use allows us to neutralize the negative effect of PCO on collusion and focus attention on the first positive effect.
-Second, Malueg considers a symmetric duopoly in which the firms hold identical stakes in one another, while we consider an n firm oligopoly in which firms need not have similar stakes in one another.
-Third, Malueg effectively considers passive investments in rivals by controllers rather than by firms; consequently, his analysis does not feature the complex chain-effect interaction between the profits of rival firms which is a main focus of our paper.
+Second, Malueg considers a symmetric duopoly in which the firms hold identical stakes in one another, while we consider an n-firm oligopoly in which firms need not have similar stakes in one another.
+Third, Malueg effectively considers passive investments in rivals by controllers rather than by firms; consequently, his analysis does not feature the complex chain-effect interaction between the profits of rival firms that is a main focus of our article.

-The rest of the paper is organized as follows: Section 2 examines the effect of PCO on the ability of firms to achieve the fully collusive outcome in the context of an infinitely repeated Bertrand model with symmetric firms.
+The rest of the article is organized as follows: In Section 2 we examine the effect of PCO on the ability of firms to achieve the fully collusive outcome in the context of an infinitely repeated Bertrand model with symmetric firms.
 Section 3 shows that PCO by firms' controllers may further facilitate collusion.
 We conclude in Section 4.
 All proofs are in the Appendix.

-2 Partial cross ownership (PCO) by firms
+2. Partial cross ownership (PCO) by firms

-In this section we examine the coordinated competitive effects of PCO in the context of the familiar infinitely repeated Bertrand oligopoly model with $n \geq 2$ identical firms that produce a homogenous product at a constant marginal cost c.
-In every period, the n firms simultaneously choose prices and the lowest price firm captures the entire market.
-In case of a tie, the set of lowest price firms get equal shares of the total sales.
+In this section we examine the coordinated competitive effects of PCO in the context of the familiar infinitely repeated Bertrand oligopoly model with $n \ge 2$ identical firms that produce a homogeneous product at a constant marginal cost c.
+In every period, the n firms simultaneously choose prices and the lowest-price firm captures the entire market.
+In case of a tie, the set of lowest-price firms gets equal shares of the total sales.
 Using Q(p) to denote the demand function, the monopoly price is defined by and the monopoly profit is

-$$p^m \equiv \underset{p}{\operatorname{argmax}} \quad Q(p)(p-c),$$
+$$p^m \equiv \operatorname{argmax}p Q(p)(p-c),$$